Oggu Katha

 Oggu Katha or Oggukatha is a traditional folklore singing, praising and narrating the stories of Hindu gods Mallana, Beerappa and Yellamma.
-It originated among the Kuruma (Kuruba)and Yadava communities, who devoted themselves to the singing of ballads in praise of Lord Shiva (also called Mallikarjuna).
+It originated among the Golla (yadav) and Kuruma (Kuruba)communities, who devoted themselves to the singing of ballads in praise of Lord Shiva (also called Mallikarjuna).
 These tradition-loving and ritual-performing community moves from place to place, narrating the stories of their caste gods.
-Oggus are the traditional priests of the Yadavas and perform the marriage of Mallanna with Bhramaramba.
+Oggus are the traditional priests of the Golla Kurumas and perform the marriage of Mallanna with Bhramaramba.